finerbrighterlighter/myanmar_covid19/development_note.md

   <br>
  The thing is when you call "today" in python, it calls for UTC today without the UTC tag.
- So "today" problem is solved by using
+ So "today" problem is solved by using,

  ~~~~
  pd.to_datetime("today").tz_localize("UTC")